bertkdowns/thesis/notes/idaes.tank-bounds.md

 # Debugging

 There were some problems with my initial tank model - it was failing to solve.
-I tried to replicate the tank model in IDAES, but it always did solve - even when I added all the little "tricks" that we do - like [[ahuora.storing-previous-model-state]] and [[idaes.initialisation-with-custom-constraints]] and [[idaes.ph-formulation]].
+I tried to replicate the tank model in IDAES, but it always did solve - even when I added all the little "tricks" that we do - like [[ahuora.initialisation-storing-previous-model-state]] and [[idaes.initialisation-with-custom-constraints]] and [[idaes.ph-formulation]].

 Eventually, we started debugging which part of initialisation was failing and why.
 I noticed that the holdup was negative after step 2: